vmware-tanzu/tanzu-dev-portal/content/cookbooks/dotnet/wcf/sso_server.md

 </service>
 ```

 -  Configure Audience and scopes - JWT obtained by clients will have audience elements listing its client_id  in it.
 Service should configure which clients(audiences it trusts) - they will be validated as part of JWT validation process.
-For Authorization checks Enable list of the Required Scopes to be used with ScopePermission Attribute or in code.
+For Authorization checks Enable list of the Required Scopes to be used with `ScopePermission` attribute or in code.

   ```xml
   <appSettings>